grahamseamans/proto_depth/viz_server/DATA_FORMAT.md

 ## Notes

 - All point clouds are stored in camera-local space.
-Transformations to world or predicted space are performed at runtime using the corresponding camera parameters.
+Transformations to world space are performed at runtime using the corresponding camera transform matrix.
+- Camera transforms are camera-to-world (inverse view matrix), so points can be transformed directly.
+- All matrices are column-major (standard in computer graphics).
 - This format is extensible for additional object types, attributes, or future requirements.